-Getting a degree requires a lot of planning and little bit of luck.
+Getting a degree requires a lot of planning and a little bit of luck.
 Unfortunately for many of us, our luck is limited and our planning skills aren't much better.
 The more you plan and plot your course, the less luck you need, that's where setting goals can help.

 Personal goal setting is no different than mission or objective planning in the military.
 All you need is a set of clear objectives that are well defined, measurable, realistic and time driven.
-You can use a simple process called "SMART" goal setting for writing down your goals and assuring you hit they target.
+You can use a simple process called "SMART" goal setting for writing down your goals and assuring you hit the target.

 SPECIFIC: Your goals need to be clear, focused, concise, and well defined.
 Avoid general terms and be as detailed as you can.

 A vague example: I want to get my degree.

 A specific example: I am going to get my associate degree in Liberal Arts.